AlexandrosPanag/My_Thesis/README.md

 My Batchelor's Thesis which was prepared during the academic year 2022-2023 in the University of Ioannina, Department of Informatics & Telecommunications.
-The subject that i chose was "Internet of Things: Standards & Platforms".
+The subject that I researched was "Internet of Things: Standards & Platforms".
 Written by Alexandros Panagiotakopoulos. © This work is copyright protected under the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) licence.

 Special thanks to the Autonomous Systems Laboratory in the University of Ioannina, Department of Informatics & Telecommunications for providing me with the necessary equipment !